 Here it hangs in our bathroom reflecting in the mirror.

 This is an easy project and the technique gives dimension and texture that you only see in one of a kind art pieces.

 So, tell me, are you inspired to create your own DIY Wood Sign?
 Let me know!

 Also, if you have questions… leave me a comment, I am here to answer them for you.

 Don’t forget to pin this page for future reference.

-Follow along with every post by signing up here to get all of the good stuff delivered to your inbox…
+Follow along and don’t forget to subscribe to get all of the good stuff delivered to your inbox…

 Until next time,